-Many computer users stumbled upon these messages like ‘Missing dll files'.
-You may reinstall Windows to avoid the message popping up again, but it kept coming up each time when you restart computer.
+Many computer users stumbled upon these messages like ‘Missing DLL files'.
+You may reinstall Windows to avoid the message popping up again, but it kept coming up each time when you restart the computer.
 Then how to fix missing DLL files?

 Runtime errors are the most common Windows errors that you will encounter.
 Runtime errors on your computer can come in many different forms.
 Different types of runtime errors depend on different causes.

 Why missing DLL errors are so common?
 As you can guess, the most common "missing or not found DLL errors" occur because of missing DLL files.
 Well, there are many reasons for DLL error, but the main reasons for missing DLL files are as below.

 1. Mistakenly deleting a DLL file

 This may happen when a program is uninstalled/installed or you have tried to clean up space on the hard disk.